Small Improvements users can be viewed at a glance in the User Directory.

 It is possible for super-users who have both the HR Admin role and the Tech Admin role to impersonate any other user (except those up the reporting chain).
 This can help you to troubleshoot issues reported by your staff, or you can redact inappropriate content easily by impersonating the offending user’s account.
 However, impersonation is such a very powerful feature, that it is disabled by default, and we recommend that you use a sandbox system if you merely want to try out some configuration options.
 You need to contact SI staff to enable it for your company account.
 Learn more about how the feature works on the impersonation documentation page.

 Your own staff images

-A common question we get is “How can we get our employee pictures into Small Improvements?”.
-The easiest way is to inform your team how to upload their own profile pics, as part of kicking off process when you rollout the tool.
+A common question we get is, “How can we get our employee pictures into Small Improvements?”.
+The easiest way is to inform your team how to upload their own profile pics as part of the kicking off process when you roll out the tool.

 But if you already have all employee pictures in a central location, it is possible to configure Small Improvements so that we fetch the images from your own web server.
 (Based on either the employee’s email or based on their employee ID)